 About Parachute Moon

-Parachute Moon is a love story inspired by two special people who were kind enough to share their amazing tale in my English classroom.
+Parachute Moon is a love story inspired by two special people who were kind enough to share their amazing tale in my classroom.
 A student asked me if she could give a speech on the existence of soulmates.
-She invited her eighty-year-old grandmother and her grandmother’s fiancé into my classroom to share their account.
-These two wonderful people were in a relationship sixty-two years earlier but ended up going their separate ways.
-While never forgetting about one another, a remarkable chain of events enabled them to meet six decades later to rekindle the love they shared as teenagers.
+She invited her eighty-year-old grandmother and her grandmother’s fiancé into my class to share their account.
+These two wonderful people were in a relationship over fifty years ago but ended up going their separate ways.
+While never forgetting about one another, a remarkable chain of events enabled them to meet decades later to rekindle the love they shared as teenagers.

 Like Romeo and Juliet by William Shakespeare or The Notebook by Nicholas Sparks, my novel explores the themes of separation, never-ending love, and unyielding faith that create the timeless magic behind Parachute Moon.